cbutler01/OIRE-Fuzzy-String/README.md

    - This will be the "BC: Course Number" and "BC: Course Title" columns in the Best Course survey.
 There should be new empty columns in columns E and G.

+## Running the Script
+Run the script with Python using the following syntax: `python FuzzyMatch.py` Note that on some systems you may need to replace `python` with `python3`.

+## Expected Output
+When the script has finished running, you should expect to see a file named either `si_output.xlsx` or `bc_output.xlsx`, depending on which survey you processed.
+Regardless of the file name, the file should contain a sheet entitled "OUTPUT" in which the previously empty columns inserted by the user are filled with new values.

 ## Steps to Completion
 - [x] Outline the steps that must be taken before the Excel file is read by the script